penghuili/PreCloud/README.md

 ## Donate
 <a href="https://paypal.me/penghuili/" target="_blank"><img src="src/assets/paypal.png" height="40"></a>

 If you enjoyed this project — or just feeling generous, consider buying me a beer.
-Cheers! :beers: